 All students academically suspended from the College have a right of appeal.
-A written appeal must be submitted to the Associate Dean for Student Success and Director of the Academic Enrichment Center, within the time period designated in the notification letter of academic suspension.
+A written appeal must be submitted to the Associate Dean for Student Success, within the time period designated in the notification letter of academic suspension.
 If no appeal letter is received, Brevard College will assume that the student does not intend to appeal and will release class registration and residence hall space, refunding any appropriate deposits for the following semester.